BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-basics/tutorial_06_subtree_ports.md

 # Remapping ports of a SubTrees

-In the CrossDoor example we saw that a `SubTree` looks like a single leaf Node from the point of view of its parent tree.
+In the CrossDoor example, we saw that a `SubTree` looks like a single leaf Node from the point of view of its parent tree.

 To avoid name clashing in very large trees, any tree and subtree